weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 #### Vector Search

 Similarity-based search using [vector embeddings](#vector-embeddings).
-This method compares vector representations of the query against the data to find the closest matches, based on a predefined [distance metric](../../config-refs/distances.md).
+This method compares vector representations of the query against those of the stored objects to find the closest matches, based on a predefined [distance metric](../../config-refs/distances.md).

 In Weaviate, you can perform vector searches in multiple ways.
 You can search for similar objects based on [a text input](../../search/similarity.md#search-with-text), [a vector input](../../search/similarity.md#search-with-a-vector), or [an exist object](../../search/similarity.md#search-with-an-existing-object).
 You can even search for similar objects with other modalities such as [with images](../../search/image.md).